Illuminator-team/Illuminator-Demonstrator/README.md

-# Illuminator-Demonstrator
+# Illuminator-Demonstratinator
-A system for demonstrations of the Illuminator software.
+A physical setup for educational purposes and demonstrating the Illuminator software.
 WIP